xxyzz/ostep-hw/projects/README.md

-# Projects for an Operating Systems Class
+# Projects

-Guide and the testing framework are [here](https://github.com/remzi-arpacidusseau/ostep-projects).
+See the author's repo(https://github.com/remzi-arpacidusseau/ostep-projects) for more detailed guides and test scripts.

 ## C/Linux Projects